kaitlinvenneri/OneWeekAtATime/README.md

 ## One Week at a Time

-**This application is intended to help folks with weekly planning by allowing users to add tasks, and schedule them on an ongoing basis to gradually complete over time.**
+**This is a full stack web application that is intended to help folks with weekly planning by allowing users to add tasks, and schedule them on an ongoing basis.**

+This project was originally aimed to help me expand on my React skills.
+This means that the backend is in need of refactoring and bug fixes, as I was focussing primarily on frontend development here.

 <hr>

-<ins> Technologies Used: </ins>

-Database:
-> MySQL

-Backend:
+### Technical Stack:

-> Node.js, Express.js
+- Node.js, Express.js

-Frontend:

-> REACT.js
+- MySQL
+- React.js

 <hr>

-<ins>Getting Started:</ins>
+### Getting Started:

 1. Clone this repository.
 2. Setup the database per the instructions within the database scripts folder of this repo.